 CVE-2025-5302 Overview

-CVE-2025-5302 is a denial of service vulnerability in the JSONReader component of the run-llama/llama_index repository.
-The flaw affects version v0.12.37 and stems from uncontrolled recursion when parsing deeply nested JSON files.
-An attacker who supplies a malicious JSON document can force the Python interpreter to hit its maximum recursion depth limit.
-This triggers high resource consumption and crashes the Python process consuming the input.
-The issue is resolved in version 0.12.38.
-The weakness maps to CWE-674: Uncontrolled Recursion.
+CVE-2025-5302 is an uncontrolled recursion vulnerability [CWE-674] in the JSONReader component of the run-llama/llama_index repository.
+The flaw affects version v0.12.37 and is triggered when the reader parses deeply nested JSON files.
+Python reaches its maximum recursion depth limit during traversal, causing high resource consumption and crashes of the Python process.
+The issue is fixed in version 0.12.38.

 Critical Impact